 ACL Rehab Goals - Early Phase

 Recovering from a surgical procedure can be a daunting experience, especially if it’s your first time under the knife.
-Setting expectations and small steps to reach key milestones along your ACL journey will keep you motivated and focused for the 9-12+ months of rehabilitation, before returning to change of direction sport.
+Setting expectations and breaking rehab into small milestones can keep you motivated throughout your 9-18 monthg long ACL journey.

 Your first phase of ACL rehabilitation is to create an environment for optimal graft and bone healing, whilst starting to load the knee safely.
-This rehab phase lasts around 12 weeks post op (longer for complex knee injuries).
+This rehab phase lasts around 12 weeks post operation and longer for more complex knee injury/surgery.

 Let’s take a look at what happens in these first 12 weeks: